 Most people with agoraphobia get it after first suffering a series of panic attacks.
 The attacks happen randomly and without warning, and make it impossible for a person to predict what will trigger the reaction.
 This unpredictability of the panic causes the person to anticipate future panic attacks and, eventually, fear any situation in which an attack may happen.
 As a result, they avoid going into any place or situation where previous panic attacks have happened.

-People with the disorder often become so disabled that they literally feel they cannot leave their homes.
+People with the disorder often become so disabled that they literally feel they can't leave their homes.
 Others who have agoraphobia, do go into potentially "phobic" situations, but only with great distress, or when accompanied by a trusted friend or family member.

 People with agoraphobia may also have depression, fatigue, tension, alcohol or drug abuse problems, and obsessive disorders, making treatment crucial.